LEADING SCHOOLS FORWARD

 Research, Refinement, and Return to Practice (2020–Present)

-How can the framework be strengthened through research and direct practice — and made ready for a committed school to actually use, independent a consultant?
+How can the framework be strengthened through research and depth of practice — and made ready for a committed school to actually use, independent of a consultant?

-The work evolved from a consulting model into a fully documented culture-first framework, research-to-practice guide, and toolkit — inspired in large part by the needs of a specific high-need school, community, and principal.
+The work evolved from a consulting model into a fully documented culture-first framework, research-to-practice guide, and toolkit — inspired in large part by the challenges of a specific high-need school, community, and principal.

 Returning to the classroom confirmed that conditions must be built at the level of the adult experience before they can sustainably reach students.
 Doctoral research will work to better understand the structural explanation: most principal preparation programs do not explicitly develop leaders for this work.

-Documents the organizational conditions and culture-first practices behind a North Carolina charter school's sustained improvement over five years — including a 26-point employee enthusiasm gain in year one and a rise from a B to an A state academic rating.
+Documents the organizational conditions and culture-first practices behind a North Carolina charter school's sustained improvement — including a 26-point employee enthusiasm gain in year one and a rise from a B to an A state academic rating.

 A policy evaluation of why Colorado's statewide teaching and learning conditions survey has never reached 60% participation.
 Interviews with eleven system leaders found the survey passively administered and disconnected from its end-users.
 Primary recommendation: follow North Carolina's trust-first model, which consistently achieves 93% participation.